Jakejamesreid/Coronavirus_Dashboard/README.md

 [Used for understanding async functions](https://dev.to/johnpaulada/synchronous-fetch-with-asyncawait) [Get key for specific value](https://stackoverflow.com/questions/9907419/how-to-get-a-key-in-a-javascript-object-by-its-value)
 [Toggle form success and error messages](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp)

+Also a special thanks to my mentor Akshat Garg for his help and advice during this project.

 ### Attribution
 This project makes use of the [svgMap](https://github.com/StephanWagner/svgMap) project created by [Stephan Wagner](https://github.com/StephanWagner) which creates an SVG map to display the GDP values for each country.
 I modified this project to display the coronavirus statistics for each county in Ireland.